 Peterhof-St-Petersburg

 Another landmark of St. Petersburg is Peterhof, an enormous complex inspired by Versailles.
-The fountains in Peterhof are beautiful and I recommend to visit it in summer.
+The fountains in Peterhof are beautiful, and I recommend visiting it in summer.

-The fountains are turned off in winter and there is not much to see otherwise.
+The fountains are turned off in winter, and there is little to see otherwise.

 You can visit it by speed boat departing from Hermitage or a Marshrutka (Minibus) from the station Avtovo (red line).